ECB dips toe into dead sea of rebundled debt

 It will be safe, the ECB argues, because such European debt, whether car loans or credit cards, is typically repaid and its repackaging should be simpler to understand.

-The programme is one plank in a strategy which ECB chief Mario Draghi hopes will increase its balance sheet by up to 1 trillion euros (0.79 trillion pounds).
+The programme is one plank in a strategy which ECB chief Mario Draghi hopes will increase its balance sheet by up to 1 trillion euros.
 If it falls short and fails to boost the economy significantly, pressure to launch full quantitative easing will reach fever pitch.

 Regulators and investors are sceptical and even within the ECB expectations are muted, people familiar with its thinking say.